alvinalfandy/tesnet-tea-protocol-tutorial/README.md

 # Tesnet tea protocol tutorial

-# How to complete all taks tea tesnet
+# How to complete  taks tea tesnet
 ## Step 1

 - It is important to make sure you have registered for the Tesnet whitelist tea protocol